 Heidi Russell is the Chief Operations Manager of Coastal Academies Trust.
 Her role is to work with the Executive Headteacher and Headteachers and provide a comprehensive framework to ensure the central services within the Trust contribute to achieving strategic business outcomes.
 She advises, develops and implements policies, procedures and practices having regard to current legislation and best practice so as to ensure delivery of a comprehensive service.
 She is fully CIPD qualified and acts as a source of HR expertise providing advice, guidance and information on a wide range of issues affecting individual schools and the Trust.

-Kate Greig has worked in a variety of school roles in East Kent for over twenty years and has been headteacher of King Ethelbert for the last 7.
+Kate Greig has worked in a variety of school roles in East Kent for over twenty years and in September 2018 she took up appointment as Executive Head of Dane Court and King Ethelbert.
 She is a Kent Leader of Education, a PIxL associate and is a strategic partner of EKLA.
 She works closely with LLSE and the National College to write and run leadership programmes for middle and senior leadership.
 Kate is also a NPQH coach and tutor and the Vice Chair of the Enterprise Learning Alliance.
 King Ethelbert is a Shakespeare partnership school and Kate is a member of the highly prestigious educational advisory committee for the Royal Shakespeare Company.
 She believes that collaboration is the key to being a successful school and as well as being an active member of the CAT has strong partnership links with many local schools in the area, Kent University and Christchurch as well at The Turner Contemporary and local businesses.

 Simon Pullen is Headteacher at the Royal Harbour Academy having previously been Headteacher at Dane Court Grammar School.
 He has worked in a wide variety of schools across Kent and on a number of leadership teams that have been involved in improving underperforming schools.
 In his career he has also taught for a number of years on the Post Graduate Certificate of Education at Canterbury Christ Church University and been seconded to Kent County Council’s Secondary Education Transformation Team which was tasked with helping schools develop and improve.
 He is committed to education in Thanet having taught in Thanet for 14 years and he currently serves on the Executive Board of the Local Inclusion Forum Team.